jonsimpkins-vna-codingclub/vna-codingclub-fall2024-week3/README.md

 Open `step_3.js`, and start off by changing the `authorName` at the top to your name.

-Now if you refresh the page, you'll notice that the "random" button now produces a **very** different board than before.
+Now if you refresh the page, you'll notice that the "random" button now produces a **very** different board than before, should be a field of greens and purples and shades in-between.

-There's a
+Check out the comments for some suggestions on convenience methods you could leverage:

+* How to make a random value, maybe you could add it / subtract it from the current value
+* How to make a value that oscillates back and forth (sinusoidally)
+* How to check the total values around a cell that are positive or negative like it is

+And now: go forth and create a simulation!
+You might use these to simulate land / water forming in smooth regions, you might simulate two different types of bacteria growing and fighting for control, your imagination is the limit!